bdpastl/bdpastl.github.io/courseMaterial/mod1_html/module1_html/HTML.md

     </div>

     <div>
-      On a completely different spot on the same page, I can we can create a navigation href by saying <a href='#comeToMe'>click here to go to the other spot!</a>
+      On a completely different spot on the same page, we can create a navigation href by saying <a href='#comeToMe'>click here to go to the other spot!</a>
     </div>

   </body>